tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: Review and order all existing notes
 	- IDEA: score = class with object being attribute in gs

-- INPROC: migrate score to sub-class of gs:
+- DONE: migrate score to sub-class of gs:
 	- DONE: create score sub-class
 	- DONE: add score as attribute of gs
 	- DONE: in mk_def_pkl(): import Score, define score of class Score, add score as attribute of gs